Per Engdahl: Fascism

+Early activity

-Engdahl began his political career while still a student in Uppsala, advocating a fascist-influenced policy of his own creation which he called nysvenskhet ('new Swedishness').
+Engdahl began his political career while still a student in Uppsala.
+He became an admirer of Italian fascism and Benito Mussolini's March on Rome in 1922.
+Sweden's Fascist Combat Organization (Sveriges Fascistiska Kamporganisation) (SFKO) was founded in 1926, and Engdahl joined it.
+From 1928 to 1929, the group began moving towards Nazism and away from Italian fascism.
+As a result, Engdahl and a few others left and in 1930 founded the New Swedish Federation (Nysvenska Förbundet).
+He advocated a fascist-influenced policy of his own creation which he called nysvenskhet ('new Swedishness').
 An attempt was made in 1932 to incorporate his group into the newly formed Nationalsocialistiska folkpartiet of Sven Olov Lindholm (a pro-Nazi party) although Engdahl resisted their overtures.

 As an ideology, nysvenskhet supported a strong Swedish nationalism, corporatism, anti-Semitism and anti-communism as well as a cult of personality around Engdahl himself.
 It placed an emphasis on racial nationalism, advocated the Madagascar Plan, and called for the replacement of the existing Swedish parliament with a corporatist body elected on an occupational franchise.
 The policy overtly rejected Nazism, instead looking more towards Benito Mussolini for inspiration while also seeking to unify all groups against democracy, whether they were fascist or not.
 He wrote the first published Swedish biography on Mussolini.

 However, he is also known to have praised Hitler in comments such as: "Today [23 April 1944], we can only salute Adolf Hitler as God's chosen savior of Europe" Nonetheless Engdahl also frequently claimed that he followed neither man, arguing that his ideology was purely Swedish in nature, and as such he claimed his inspirations to be Sven Hedin, Adrian Molin and Rudolf Kjellén.